-The Master in International Security Studies is a LM degree (Laurea Magistrale, equivalent to a Master of Science - MSc) that is offered jointly by the School of International Studies of the University of Trento and the Sant’Anna School of Advanced Studies in Pisa.
+The Master of Arts in International Security Studies is a LM degree (Laurea Magistrale, equivalent to a Master of Science - MSc) that is offered jointly by the School of International Studies of the University of Trento and the Sant’Anna School of Advanced Studies in Pisa.

 Security studies have become a crucial domain to analyse and understand the challenges of international politics.
 From traditional ideas of security related to armed conflicts and national security to non-traditional concerns such as energy crises, migration, terrorism, pandemics and climate change, security studies represent a framework for the analysis of multi-level challenges to our global society.
 The Master’s Degree in International Security Studies (MISS) provides the students with both theoretical and practical perspectives on the dynamics of contemporary security, as well as on the evaluation of responses, and their implications.